-Data Overages can add up very quickly, and you will end up paying a premium price for this.
+Data Overages can add up quickly, and you will pay a premium price.

 Limit Your Background Data:

-Even if you don’t use the internet on the go, some of your applications might be using up data bin the back Ground.
+Even if you don’t use the internet on the go, some of your applications might be using up data in the back Ground.